Homemade vegan parmesan cheese is sprinkly, slightly salty, crumbly goodness to pour liberally onto pasta dishes, rice dishes, veggies and more.

-It’s an instant, easy to make combination that just works.
-It does exactly what it says on the packet, if it had a packet that it.
+It’s a ready-in-an-instant, easy to make combination that just works.
+It does exactly what it says on the packet, if it had a packet that is.

 It’s not really a recipe because it’s too simple to be called a recipe.
 It’s just a matter of blending together three ingredients.

 Table of Contents

 - Nutritional Yeast